samknight/slack_applescript/README.md

 ```

 - Start a call, with optional name
+We have not been able to test slack calls in the latest version due to it being a premium Slack feature

 ```
   # Most scripts are not backwards compatible with v1
   start call
   start call "Company update" in channel "general" start call "Company update" in channel "general" in workspace "My Company"
 ```

 - Set a status
 ```
 set status "on lunch"